Best Time to Visit Osaka: A Seasonal Guide for Travelers

 Beyond the food, the city boasts incredible attractions such as Osaka Castle, Universal Studios Japan (USJ), and the bustling Dotonbori district.

-Spring (March to May): Cherry Blossoms and Mild Weather
+Osaka in Spring (March to May): Cherry Blossoms and Mild Weather

 Why Visit Osaka in Spring?